 If the user enables state caching, the IVI specific driver maintains a software copy of what it believes to be the current instrument setting for each attribute the driver chooses to cache.
 If the IVI specific driver believes that the cache value accurately reflects the state of the instrument, it considers the cache value to be valid.
-If the instrument driver does not believe the cache value reflects the state of the instrument, it considers the cache value to be invalid.
+If the instrument driver does not believe the cache value reflects the state of the instrument, it considers the cache value to be valid.
+If cache value to be invalid.
 The driver avoids performing I/O when the cache value is valid and the user sets the attribute to same value.